robandpdx/p4-fusion-docker/README.md

 If your local use is not `ubuntu` you'll need to modify the bind mounts in the command above to match the expected home directory of your user inside the container.
 For usage of the `p4-fusion` command above, refer to the project's [readme](https://github.com/salesforce/p4-fusion).

-## Mass conversion of multiple p4 depots
+## Mass conversion of multiple p4 depots + LFS migration
 Included in this repository is a script, `mass-convert.sh`, to mass convert multiple p4 depots to git.
 The script will read a `config.json` file.
 This `config.json` file should have a list of depots with branches configured for each depot.
 You can also enable LFS migration in the `config.json` file.
 See the [sample config.json file](./config.json.sample) and the structure should be pretty self explanetory.

 After running `mass-convert.sh` successfully, you should have git clones in the `./clones` directory that are ready to push up to GitHub.